apache/druid/docs/operations/basic-cluster-tuning.md

 - `mergeBuffer/maxBytesUsed`: peak merge buffer bytes used by any single GroupBy query within the emission period.
 If this value consistently approaches `druid.processing.buffer.sizeBytes`, consider increasing the buffer size.
 - `groupBy/maxSpilledBytes`: peak bytes spilled to disk by any single GroupBy query.
 Non-zero values indicate that merge buffers are too small to hold intermediate results in memory, causing disk spill.
 Increasing `druid.processing.buffer.sizeBytes` reduces spilling.
 You can also adjust `druid.query.groupBy.maxOnDiskStorage` to control how much spilling is allowed before a query fails.
-- `groupBy/spilledQueries`: how often GroupBy queries are spilling to disk.
+- `groupBy/spilledQueries`: number of GroupBy queries spilled to disk within the emission period.
 Non-zero values may indicate that your buffer size is too small and should be increased to avoid performance issues caused by excessive spilling.

 ##### Sizing `druid.processing.numMergeBuffers`